 Overall number of GEO partitioning is 140.
+The total number can be obtained as 12x5 + 20x4 = 140, because binary tree and triangle splits are excluded and the angles larger than or equal to 180 degrees do not have distance 0.
 This number found to be optimal from view point flexibility vs signalling.
-Additional signalling for GEO requires signaling for the angle , and separation line displacement relatively to the center of the block . represents a quantized angle between 0 and 360 degrees, with 11.25 degrees of separation and represents a distance with 5 different values.
+Additional signalling for GEO requires signaling for the angle , and separation line displacement relatively to the center of the block . represents a quantized angle between 0 and 360 degrees and represents a distance with 5 different values.
 The values and pairs are stored in a table of size 140x(3+5)/8=140 bytes.